MVogwell/ps_Util_WebsiteContentScan/Readme.md

 # ps_Util_WebsiteContentScan.ps1

 ## About
-This PowerShell script can be used to search for a word or phrase on a website and any websites that are linked to from the original site.
+This PowerShell script can be used to search for a word or phrase on a website and any pages that are linked to from the original site.
 Once complete (or cancelled) it will display the results on which pages contained that or phrase.

 For example, if you wanted to search for the word "Business" on the site https://news.bbc.co.uk you would start the script by running: